This article has links to products and services we love, which we may make commission from.

 Real City Walking Tours

 What a dude Pablo is.
 And by Pablo I mean, the guy that runs Real City Walking Tours.
 Not the criminal with the same name, he was a horrible man.
 I had a conversation with a Kiwi and some Aussies in the back of a truck on the way back from The Adventure Brew Micro Brewey Tour in La Paz.
 The ‘know it all’ Kiwi was discussing how cool Pablo Escobar was… He had tunnels from his house all over the city of Medellin.
 What a legend!
-What an idiot that Kiwi was, he needs to take a visit to Medellin and meet Pablo and Carolina who run this four hour walking tour.
+What an idiot that Kiwi was, he needs to take a visit to Medellin and meet Pablo and Carolina who run this four hour walking tour to get some perspective, Netflix has a lot to answer for.

 Wait until he hears that Carolina’s family had to flee Medellin when her uncle was kidnapped and later murdered.
-Or about Pablos’s uncle, he was outside Pablo’s Gran’s house, his gran was knitting on the balcony as Gran’s do.
+Or about Pablos’s uncle, he was outside Pablo’s Gran’s house while his gran was knitting on the balcony as Gran’s do.
 She looks down from the balcony and sees men pull guns out on his uncle, her son.
 Luckily his fate was better than Carlona’s uncle’s and his life was spared.
-Pablo told us that it is normal for most families to have a story like this, everyone has been effected by what was initially a civil war between the right and left which resulted in a war between the right, left, drug barons, the army and rebels.
-Everyone in Colombia was effected but Medellin being the epicentre, the people here suffered more than most.
+Pablo told us that it is normal for most families to have a story like this, everyone has been touched by what was initially a civil war between the right and left which resulted in a war between the right, left, drug barons, the army and rebels.
+Everyone in Colombia felt the impact but Medellin being the epicentre, the people here suffered more.

 Why The Real City Walking Tour is Awesome